jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 >That's only five lines, none of which are terribly taxing.
 >
->The first line safely reads the output image from our current filter.
+>1.
+The first line safely reads the output image from our current filter.
 This should always exist, but there’s no harm being safe.
 >
->The second line uses the value of our `intensity` slider to set the `kCIInputIntensityKey` value of our current Core Image filter.
+>2.
+The second line uses the value of our `intensity` slider to set the `kCIInputIntensityKey` value of our current Core Image filter.
 For sepia toning a value of 0 means "no effect" and 1 means "fully sepia."
 >
->The third line is where the hard work happens: it creates a new data type called `CGImage` from the output image of the current filter.
-We need to specify which part of the image we want to render, but using `image.extent` means "all of it."
-Until this method is called, no actual processing is done, so this is the one that does the real work.
+>3.
+The third line is _where the hard work happens_: **it creates a new data type called `CGImage` from the output image of the current filter.**
+>* We need to specify which part of the image we want to render, but using `image.extent` means "all of it."
+>* Until this method is called, no actual processing is done, so this is the one that does the real work.
 This returns an optional `CGImage` so we need to check and unwrap with `if let`.
 >
->The fourth line creates a new `UIImage` from the `CGImage`, and line five assigns that `UIImage` to our image view.
+>4.
+The fourth line creates a new `UIImage` from the `CGImage`, and line five assigns that `UIImage` to our image view.
 Yes, I know that `UIImage`, `CGImage` and `CIImage` all sound the same, but they are different under the hood and we have no choice but to use them here.
 >
 >You can now press Cmd+R to run the project as-is, then import a picture and make it sepia toned.
 It might be a little slow in the simulator, but I can promise you it runs brilliantly on devices - Core Image is extraordinarily fast.
 >